Travel guide: 1-week itinerary in Puglia

 I would recommend to have a base in the middle of Valle d’Itria, such as the guesthouse I stayed at between Locorotondo and Alberobello: Trulli Caroli.
 It was the best experience ever and I was so happy to stay there for three nights!

-Although Matera is situated in the region of Basilicata, just across the Puglian border, it is an easy, and greatly rewarding day trip from Puglia.
-It is definitely a must-do if you ever find yourself nearby!
+Although Matera is technically located in the neighbouring region of Basilicata, it is an easy, and greatly rewarding, day trip from Puglia.
+It is definitely an essential stop on any Puglia itinerary.

-Do not miss the three rupestrian churches, absolutely breathtaking and offering incredible panoramas over the Sassi di Matera.
-The Casa Grotta, inhabited until 1952, is another must-dos.
+Do not miss the three rupestrian churches, Chiesa di Santa Maria di Idris, San Barisano and Sant’Agostino, absolutely breathtaking and offering incredible panoramas over the Sassi di Matera.
+The Casa Grotta, inhabited until 1952, is another must-do, along with the Cathedral and the Chiesa di San Giovanni.

 Count at least a day, two days if you want more time.